qphl/MessageDispatch.KurrentDB/README.md

-# CR.MessageDispatch.EventStore
+# CorshamScience.MessageDispatch.EventStore
-A package to use EventStore with CR.MessageDispatch.
+A package to use EventStore with CorshamScience.MessageDispatch.